svonhauske/Interaction-Design-in-The-Wild/2019-02-10-empathy-machine.md

 What is Pinnae?
 Pinnae are the external part of the ears in humans and other mammals.
 I decided to focus on the pinnae because I think it is something we often overlook or take for granted when we are thinking about hearing.

-Some animals can swivel or rotate their pinnae in order to pinpoint where sounds are coming from.
-For predators, it is helpful while hunting, to find their prey, and for the animals being hunted, it helps them avoid predators.
+Here's the interesting part: some animals can actually move their pinnae.
+They can rotate or swivel them around to figure out where sounds are coming from.
+It's like having a built-in sound detector!
+This skill is super useful for predators when they're hunting because it helps them locate their prey accurately.
+And for animals that are being hunted, it's a survival tool that helps them detect and avoid potential predators.

+So, pinnae may seem like just an ordinary part of our ears, but they play a vital role in helping animals hear and survive in their environments.

 **Examples:**
 * Foxes: Foxes can rotate pinnae up to 150 degrees.